Deontic Argumentation: Deontic Challenges in Argumentation

 Assume now to abandon classical logic and SDL in favour of any logical system which tolerates normative conflicts.
 If we reconstruct \eqref{eq:weak1} in defeasible reasoning by using a suitable argumentation framework---and assuming as usual that a conclusion of a justified argument is a justified conclusion--- then the following is an informal reformulation of \eqref{eq:weak1}:

 This argumentative reading of weak permission paves the way for interesting deontic inquiries.
-Again, suppose that \eqref{eq:conflict} holds: this intuitively means that we have two arguments supporting both $\obl (a)$ and $\obl (\neg a)$ in our argumentation framework.
-It seems clear that the \emph{the nature of weak permission depends on the argumentation semantics adopted}.
-To better explain this point, consider the following example.
+Again, suppose that (1) holds:{Suppose now, we have two applicable norms, one that makes $a$ obligatory and the second that forbids it and there is no mechanism to determine whether one of the two norms prevails over the other } this intuitively means that we have two arguments supporting both $\obl (a)$ and $\obl (\neg a)$ in our argumentation framework.
+It seems clear that that \emph{the nature of weak permission depends on the argumentation semantics adopted.}{ The issue whether we can conclude that $a$ or $\neg a$ are weakly permitted \emph{depends on the argumentation semantics adopted}.} To better explain this point, consider the following example.

 \begin{example} Consider the following deontic scenario: